jbx-protocol/juice-docs/docs/dao/security/opsec.md

 ## Prevention Checklist

 If you haven't already, take the following steps over the next 2 weeks.
-If you have any questions, ask filipv.

 - [ ] Familiarize yourself with the [Emergency Process](../emergency).
 - [ ] Set up automatic updates for all relevant software (browsers, apps, clients, etc).